SotonLM/Data-Engineering/src/division_3_social/instructions.md

 # ------------------- Data Fetching ---------------------------

-Your division will have the greatest variety for sources.
-We currently have apis for Wikipedia and Google News,
+The data source for your division is mostly the very social media apps that you use today.
-    but feel free to add to this list.
+We've currently provided you the API for Twitter and Reddit, but obviously, feel free to add to this list.

+<small>Some trivia - remmember when Elon Musk officially revealed that all posts on X/Twitter is used for their AI training,
+and then all of the artists moved on to Bluesky?
+The fun fact here is that Bluesky isn't actually safe from web scraping, especially since it's open source.
+Now you can feel more educated than these anti AI artists that don't know what they are preaching for!

+sincerely, by a non-AI artist.</small>

 **- If you want to use a new data source - **
 1. Make sure sources are relevant to the division; we want to keep data storage as organized as possible.